-The Craigantlet left Belfast on the evening of Thursday 25th February 1982 en route to Liverpool with a containerised cargo stowed above deck and below deck level.
-She ran aground below Killantringan Lighthouse during a storm shortly before 4am the following morning.
-Eleven crewmen had to be airlifted to safety in a rescue coordinated by the Coastguard Centre at Ramsey, Isle of Man.
-The Portpatrick lifeboat and cliff rescue teams stood by, as the crew were shuttled to safety by a Royal Navy Sea King helicopter from HMS Gannet at Prestwick.
+Eleven crewmen had to be airlifted to safety when she ran aground below Killantringan Lighthouse during a storm shortly before 4am on Friday 26th February, 1982.
+The Coastguard Centre at Ramsey, Isle of Man, coordinated the rescue and, while Portpatrick lifeboat and cliff rescue teams stood by, the crew were shuttled to safety by a Royal Navy Sea King helicopter from HMS Gannet at Prestwick.

-The Craigantlet broke her back shortly after going ashore and with continuing bad weather and the effects of the recovery operations she eventually broke in two.
+She broke her back shortly after going ashore and with continuing bad weather and the effects of the recovery operations she eventually broke in two.
 Since then, the wreckage has been exposed to the continual effects of the waves and tides of the North Channel and the wreckage, once almost intact and clearly visible, has gradually disintegrated until today she has all but disappeared beneath the surface.
 The wreckage is spread across a wide area 60 x 25 metres in the middle of the bay in the position 54°51.633’N, 005°08.838’W. Seabed depth in the area is less than 5 metres.

 Craigantlet slideshow